another2020githubuser/thepyphone/README.md

 * Dedicated 2FA phone.
 No SIM, so SIM jacking is not possible.
 * Dedicated business line.
 Compartmentalize your personal and business personas.
 ## VNC  & SSH Friendly
 The PyPhone works great over VNC.
 I typically connect from my Ubuntu Desktop to the PyPhone.
-A side benefit of this is I can type my SMS on my Desktop keyboard.
+A side benefit of this is I can compose my SMS messagers using my Desktop keyboard.
 I can type far faster on a full size keyboard than on a mobile phone keyboard. <br />
 I can also SSH into the PyPhone while it is running if I need to do something to the file system or tail some logs.
 ## Code Status
 Production stable.
 I use this as my daily driver and I have for over a year.